Menu Close

 This should return NPM version of at least 8 and Node version of at least 16.
 If not you will need to upgrade.

-Installation of HP V2 involves cloning the HP V2 GitHub repository into a sub-folder of your home directory and install the modules using the following commands:
+HousePanel uses a server module called “hpserver.js” that is a Node.js app.
+Installation of hpserver involves cloning the HousePanel GitHub repository into a sub-folder of your choice using the following commands:

 If you do not have Git installed, it will also work fine to download the source files from the GitHub website as a zip file or other means.
 The only important thing to remember is to ensure you keep all files in their respective sub-folders, and that you run “npm install” in the main hpserver directory once the files are in place.

-Next, you need to launch the HP V2 server in background mode, piping all debug and error outputs to a log file using the following command:
+Next, you need to launch hpserver in background mode.
+I also recommend piping all debug and error outputs to a log file.
+How this is done is system dependent.
+On a Raspberry Pi or other Debian based Linux system, the following command is used:

 node hpserver.js > hpserver.log &